 - Fundraising for your Transition Initiative - A guide to fundraising activities for Transition Initiatives, aimed at UK groups, but lots of valuable information for all Transition Initiative

-- Forming a legal entity- UK specific information on the different forms of organisational structure that your Initiative could adopt
+- Forming a legal entity and getting insurance - UK specific information on the different forms of organisational structure that your Initiative could adopt

 - Financing your Initiative - information on how to fund your Initiative